Kick Up Your Dinner Game with Spicy Orange Ginger Beef Stir-Fry

 Instructions

-3. Combine 1/3 cup soy sauce, marmalade, frozen juice, sesame seed oil, red pepper flakes, ginger, garlic, and cornstarch.
+- Combine the remaining cup soy sauce with the marmalade, frozen juice, zest, sesame seed oil, red pepper flakes, ginger, garlic, and remaining cornstarch.
 Stir with a whisk until combined and set aside.

-4. Heat a large skillet coated with cooking spray over high heat.
-Add beef and cook, stirring constantly, until the beef has browned.
+- Heat a large skillet over high heat.
+Swirl the oil in the pan and then add beef and cook, stirring constantly, until the beef has browned.

-5. Add the vegetables and cook until heated.
+- Add the vegetables and cook until heated through.

-6. Add the orange mixture.
-Making sure to scrape any browned bits off the bottom of the pan, bring to a boil and then simmer until thickened.
+- Add the orange mixture.
+Making sure to scrape any browned bits off the bottom of the pan.
+Bring the mixture to a boil and then simmer until thickened.